svanderbleek/twpgtwp/README.md

-A Foundation for the Development of Programming Languages for Real-Time Systems Designing a Low-Level Virtual Machine for Implementing Real-Time Managed Languages An Efficient Implementation of a Micro Virtual Machine
+A Foundation for the Development of Programming Languages for Real-Time Systems Designing a Low-Level Virtual Machine for Implementing Real-Time Managed Languages An Efficient Implementation of a Micro Virtual Machine Lowcode extending Pharo with C Types to Improve Performance Garbage Collection and Eciency in Dynamic Metacircular Runtimes

 ## Binary Analysis